Ellipsis-Labs/phoenix-v1/SECURITY.md

   </tbody>
 </table>

-Bugs in `phoenix-sdk` and other code away from the smart contract will be assessed on a case-by-case basis.
+Bugs in `phoenix-sdk` and other code outside of the smart contract will be assessed on a case-by-case basis.

 ## Report Submission